Range Hood CFM Calculator

 Accuracy Notes:

-- Hood capture depends on mounting height, hood depth, side panels, burner position, cooking style, cross-drafts, and filter condition.
+- Hood capture depends on mounting height, hood depth, side panels, burner position, pan size, cooking style, cross-drafts, and filter condition.

 - Nameplate CFM can differ from installed airflow after duct losses.
-Use certified ratings and manufacturer duct tables when available.
+Prefer certified ratings and manufacturer duct tables when available.

-- Makeup-air rules vary by jurisdiction and fuel-burning appliance configuration.
-Confirm local code before installing high-capacity exhaust.
+- Makeup-air requirements vary by jurisdiction, appliance type, and combustion-air setup.
+Confirm the local rule before installing high-capacity exhaust.

-- Recirculating hoods can reduce some grease and odor but do not remove moisture, combustion products, or heat from the building.
+- Recirculating hoods can reduce some grease and odor at the hood, but they do not provide outdoor exhaust for moisture, heat, or combustion products.

 Worked Examples:

-Pro-style gas range.
-A 36 in gas range with 60,000 BTU/h under a 42 in wall hood produces a 600 CFM recommendation.
-If the makeup-air trigger is 400 CFM and no replacement-air system is planned, the shortfall is about 200 CFM.
+Professional gas range.
+A 36 in pro-style gas range with 60,000 BTU/h under a 42 in wall hood gives a Hood target of 600 CFM.
+With a 600 CFM candidate hood, Candidate hood is Sized; with the makeup-air trigger at 400 CFM and no planned replacement air, Makeup air trigger reports a 200 CFM planning shortfall.

 FAQ: